 These courses are designed to complement each other and build on the skills taught in each respective grade level.
 However, it is important to note that there is no prerequisite for each course.
-For example, a student can register for the grade 11 course without having previously completed the grade 10 course.
+For example, a student may register for the grade 11 course without having previously completed the grade 10 course.

 In this class, students will learn about coding and programming for the purpose of making computer games.
 Students will learn about the process of game creation, from conception through production.
-Course content will focus on an exploration of programming, game design, interface development, and audio design through a variety of project-based activities.
-Students will be introduced to different gaming concepts in both 2D and 3D forms.
-They will design and create a variety of games using Unreal Engine starting with the Visual Blueprint coding language and will eventually move on to using C++.
+Course content will focus on an exploration of programming concepts, game design, interface development, and audio design through a variety of project-based activities with different interactive experiences in both 2D and 3D forms.
+Programming will take place in the Unreal Engine Visual Blueprint coding language and will prepare students to use the same software that professional companies use to make popular games and movies today.
+It is possible that grade levels will be combined based on enrollment.

-- You like programming and working with computer code. - You enjoy playing video games and want to learn how they work. - You have creative ideas for worlds and characters. - You like seeing how things work behind the scenes.
+- You like programming and working with computer code. - You enjoy playing video games and want to learn how they work. - You enjoy storytelling through interactive experiences. - You would like to explore careers in computer programming or video game production.